 Promotion and kings

-Men promote, becoming kings, when they reach the last rank.
+Men promote, becoming kings, when they reach the last row.

 The difference between kings an men is that kings can move also backward.